Methylprednisolone

-Methylprednisolone (Depo-Medrol, Medrol, Solu-Medrol) is a synthetic glucocorticoid, primarily prescribed for its anti-inflammatory and immunosuppressive effects.
+Methylprednisolone, sold under the brand name Medrol among others, is a synthetic glucocorticoid, primarily prescribed for its anti-inflammatory and immunosuppressive effects.
 It is either used at low doses for chronic illnesses or used at high doses during acute flares.
 Methylprednisolone and its derivatives can be administered orally or parenterally.

 Regardless of the route of administration, methylprednisolone integrates systemically as exhibited by its effectiveness to quickly reduce inflammation during acute flares.
 It is associated with many adverse reactions that require tapering off the drug as soon as the disease is under control.
 Serious side effects include iatrogenic Cushing's syndrome, hypertension, osteoporosis, diabetes, infection, psychosis, and skin atrophy.

 Chemically, methylprednisolone is a synthetic pregnane steroid hormone derived from hydrocortisone and prednisolone.
 It belongs to a class of synthetic glucocorticoids and more generally, corticosteroids.
 It acts as a mineralocorticoid and glucocorticoid receptor agonist.
 In comparison to other exogenous glucocorticoids, methylprednisolone has a higher affinity to glucocorticoid receptors than to mineralocorticoid receptors.

 Glucocorticoid's name was derived after the discovery of their involvement in regulating carbohydrate metabolism.
 The cellular functions of glucocorticoids, such as methylprednisolone, are now understood to regulate homeostasis, metabolism, development, cognition, and inflammation.
 They play a critical role in adapting and responding to environmental, physical, and emotional stress.

-Methylprednisolone was first synthesized and manufactured by The Upjohn Company (now Viatris) and FDA approved in the United States in October 1957.
+Methylprednisolone was first synthesized and manufactured by The Upjohn Company (now Viatris) and approved for use by the Food and Drug Administration (FDA) in the United States in October 1957.
 In 2023, it was the 135th most commonly prescribed medication in the United States, with more than 4 million prescriptions.
 It is on the World Health Organization's List of Essential Medicines.